EthicsCodes/hackers-ethic/CoE.md

 ## Eligibility

-Contributing implicitly honors the [Hacker's Accord](#hackers-accord) and [Ethos](#hackers-ethos).
+Contributing implicitly honors the [Hacker's Assurance](#hackers-accord) and [Ethos](#hackers-ethos).
 Actions which subvert these fundamentals, such as prioritizing orthogonal agendas, engaging in divisive conduct, or squandering project resources are subject to review and potential [remediation](./remediation.md).

 [canon]: https://example.com/list-of-official-spaces
 [owners]: https://example.com/list-of-project-owners